jsheng9988/jsheng9988/README.md

 Materials science and Theoretical chemistry graduate.

 I am interested in programming and with knowledge in the applications of Machine Learning (ML), projects in Data science, Chemistry and Materials Science.
-Strong skills and passion in Data, Software, Statistics, Computational simulation.
+Passion in Data, Software, Statistics, Computational chemistry, Materials, Physics, Computational simulation.
 Equipped with both academic and industry engineering experiences in multinational, multidisciplinary background.